MicrosoftDocs/azure-docs/articles/active-directory/roles/permissions-reference.md

 Do not use.
 This role has been deprecated and will be removed from Azure AD in the future.
 This role is intended for use by a small number of Microsoft resale partners, and is not intended for general use.

 > [!IMPORTANT]
 > This role can reset passwords and invalidate refresh tokens for only non-administrators.
-This role should not be used as it is deprecated and it will no longer be returned in API.
+This role should not be used because it is deprecated.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |